What is reflective practice?

-When we consider a definition of reflective practice, there are many and wanted to share with you two that I think describe it well and I like:
+When it comes to considering a definition of reflective practice, there are many.
+We want to share two with you that we think describes it well.

 ‘A means of learning from experience, bridging the gap between theory and practice, coping with ambiguity and change, and developing critical awareness’ Knasel, Meet & Rossetti (2000) Learn for your life: FT Prentice Hall

-As with many forms of practise, there are three levels.
+As with many forms of practice, there are three levels of reflective practice.

 1) Descriptive – what happened

 2) Descriptive reflection – what happened and why it happened

 3) Critical reflection – reflecting from multiple perspectives and the influences of the context.

 A well known and effective model is that of ‘Gibbs’ where he details a cycle of reflective practice that allows learners to transform their perception on reflection by following a simple reflective cycle.

 Below is the Gibbs model of reflection and you will see it goes beyond the basic description of what happened and involves feelings, evaluation of the experience, analysis, conclusion and most importantly action plan to ensure you either continue the good practice or learn from it.